Atlas Ocean Voyages accused of scamming passengers on $26K Antarctica cruise

 A promising itinerary, then an abrupt change

-The brochure and itinerary were detailed and promising, showcasing luxury accommodations and incredible shore excursions.
-This was reflected in the cost, with a price of anywhere from $10,000 to $20,000 per person.
+The detailed brochure and itinerary promised luxury accommodations and incredible shore excursions.
+The cost reflected this ranging from $10,000 to $20,000 per person.

 Issues started almost immediately after they boarded in Argentina.
-This is when guests learned that their itinerary had been reversed—losing a day in Antarctica and gaining an additional day in the Falkland Islands.
-No clear explanation was provided, and to this day, they and other passengers still do not know why this decision was made.
+At this point, guests learned that the cruise line had reversed their itinerary, cutting a day in Antarctica and adding one in the Falkland Islands.
+The cruise line provided no clear explanation, and to this day, they and other passengers still don’t know why it made this decision.

 While itinerary changes are common in expedition cruising, what made this more suspicious was that another Atlas ship, which left on the same day, successfully followed its original plan and made its landings in Antarctica as scheduled.
 This was the first sign of many issues throughout the doomed voyage.